cpoetter/Synology-GitLab-Setup/README.md

 ### Update Warning

-**An update of the Docker GitLab package will revert all settings changed made to this container.**
+An update of the Docker GitLab package will revert all environment variable, volume mount, port and link changes made to the **synology_gitlab** and **synology_redis** container.

 ## sameersbn/gitlab-ci-multi-runner